icebob/moleculer-java-site/src/broker.md

 </beans>
 ```

-With this setting, Spring will dynamically load Moleculer Services from the "my.services" package.
+With this setting, Spring will dynamically load Moleculer `Services` from the "my.services" package.
-In a Spring environment, Moleculer Services are also Spring Beans,
+In a Spring environment, Moleculer `Services` are also Spring Beans,
-the Services must be marked with a `@Controller` annotation.
+the `Services` must be marked with a "@Controller" annotation.
-Because of the annotation, Spring creates these Services,
+Because of the annotation, Spring creates these `Services`,
 and at the end of the creation process,
-`SpringRegistrator` will register the Service instances into the `ServiceBroker`.
+`SpringRegistrator` will register the `Service` instances into the `ServiceBroker`.
-A simple, Spring-compatible Moleculer Service looks like this:
+A simple, Spring-compatible Moleculer `Service` looks like this:

 ```java{7}
 package my.services;